alan-cooney/blog/README.md

-# blog
+# Blog posts with Jupyter Notebooks

-Blog posts with Jupyter Notebooks
+The corresponding articles are published at https://medium.com/@alancooney .